Xposé: Presenting team

 In April 2016, Cassie Stokes was announced as a new presenter, providing cover for Karen Koster and Aisling O'Loughlin, who were both going on maternity leave.

+Darren Kennedy was announced as a special guest host in July 2017.

 In August 2016, it was confirmed by the TV3 Group three presenters were axed from the show including long-term presenters Lisa Cannon and Aisling O'Loughlin and Peter O'Riordan who joined the show in 2014.

 Other versions

 Total Xposure

 In June 2009, TV3 launched the reality television series Total Xposure which auditioned aspiring presenters to replace Lorraine Keane on the show.
 The finalists faced the team of Michael O'Doherty, Emma Ledden and Gerry Lundberg on the judging panel.
 Over the course of the show, the contestants completed a number of tasks relating to potentially joining the Xposé team.
 The first hour-long show aired on 30 June and ran for eight consecutive weeks.
 Sean Munsanje won the show on 18 August.